Updated by Dr. Catalin Barboianu

 In blackjack, the probability of winning a hand is 42.43% before any cards are dealt or revealed.
 This figure represents complete uncertainty about what cards might emerge.
 But once the first card is revealed, the odds shift dynamically based on mathematical calculations.

-Advanced players use ‘basic strategy’ reference charts to determine the mathematically optimal decision to make given the cards shown.
+Advanced players often rely on 'basic strategy' charts to determine the best moves to make based on the cards they can see.
 By following these optimal decisions, they increase their expected win rate over hundreds and thousands of hands.

 The following table shows the odds of winning with different totals. which you can use in a casino or if you're playing blackjack online.